 You are entitled on request and without charge to be given a copy of the information that we hold about you or your organisation, and to have inaccuracies in the information corrected or deleted.
-Please contact our Operations Manager Tim Street by email (firstname.lastname@example.org) if you wish to exercise any of these rights or withdraw your consent.
-One of the duties of the AAI Operations Manager is to act as the AAI Data Protection Officer.
+Please contact our CEO by email (firstname.lastname@example.org) if you wish to exercise any of these rights or withdraw your consent.
+One of the duties of the CEO is to act as the AAI Data Protection Officer.

 We keep this privacy statement under regular review and will place any updates on our website.